Energy-Momentum Tensor

 |

-Contract this equation with to give
+Contract this equation with

 Since we are using proper time the 4-velocity is normalized such that